dotnet/runtime/docs/design/tools/illink/feature-check-attributes.md

 }
 ```

-If there is no substitution XML which sets `SilenceWarnings` to `false` when `IsDynamicCodeSupported` is `false`, the feature check is a no-op that just silences the warning from the analyzer.
+This will silence warnings from the analyzer without any indication that `RequiresDynamicCode`-annotated code might be reached at runtime.
 ILLink and ILCompiler would still warn in this example, so we do have some guard rails for this.

 However, if there is a substitution XML that sets `SilenceWarnings` to `false` whenever `IsDynamicCodeSupported` is `false`, then ILLink and ILCompiler will remove this branch, and it will silently behave differently in "dotnet run" (no trimming/AOT) than in a published app.
 The published app would have the branch removed, while "dotnet run" would execute the call, without any `RequiresDynamicCode` warnings.

+If there is no substitution XML which sets `SilenceWarnings` to `false` when `IsDynamicCodeSupported` is `false`, the feature check is a no-op that just silences the warning from the analyzer, but will still produce warnings when publishing.

 We should be extremely clear in our documentation that this is not the intended use.

 #### Validating correctness of feature guards

-Even better would be for the analyzer to validate that the implementation of a feature check includes a check for `IsDynamicCodeSupported`.
+Better would be for the analyzer to validate that the implementation of a feature check includes a check for `IsDynamicCodeSupported`.
 This could be done using the analyzer infrastructure we have in place without much cost for simple cases:

 ```csharp
 class Feature {